Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

 }
 ```

-In this example :
-* Accessing `/hello/test` will return "This is a test".
-* Accessing `/hello` will return "Hello World".
+Note:

-Warning: It's crucial to ensure that the paths specified in `@RequestMapping` and its overridden variants start with a leading `/`.
+* Ensure that the path specified in `@RequestMapping` and its variants starts with a leading `/`.
 Omitting the `/` at the beginning will result in an error.
+* Controller methods that handle HTTP requests should not be private.
+They need to be public to be accessible by the framework.